dirtsimple/mantle/README.md

 $ doco dev up -d        # create and start the dev container
 ```

-(Note: if you're not using direnv and don't have doco installed globally, you'll need to `source .envrc` to add project tools like `doco` to your `PATH`.
+(Note: if you're not using direnv and don't have doco installed globally, you'll need to `source .envrc` in a subshell to add project tools like `doco` to your `PATH`.
 This will also override `wp` and `composer` with scripts that run those commands inside the development container, i.e. by aliasing them to `doco wp` and `doco composer`.)

 ### Project Status

 This project is in active development and lacks end-user documentation other than this file.
-For developer documentation, see the [Configuration](Mantle.doco.md), [Commands](Commands.md), [startup](bin/startup), and [state files](https://github.com/dirtsimple/imposer#how-states-work) docs, along with the [Mantle state file](imposer/Mantle.state.md).
+For developer documentation, see the [Configuration](Mantle.doco.md), [Commands](Commands.md), and [state files](https://github.com/dirtsimple/imposer#how-states-work) docs, along with the [Mantle state file](imposer/Mantle.state.md).